- Dr Tuquabo Tesfamichael

-- Imihami Mudiyanselage C, Singh S, Afara IO, Wolff A, Tesfamichael T, Ostrikov K, Oloyede A, (2017) Bactericidal effects of natural nanotopography of dragonfly wing on Escherichia coli, ACS Applied Materials and Interfaces p6746-6760
+- Imihami Mudiyanselage C, Singh S, Afara I, Wolff A, Tesfamichael T, Ostrikov K, Oloyede A, (2017) Bactericidal effects of natural nanotopography of dragonfly wing on Escherichia coli, ACS applied materials & interfaces p6746-6760

 - Tesfamichael T, Cetin C, Piloto C, Arita M, Bell J, (2015) The effect of pressure and W-doping on the properties of ZnO thin films for NO2 gas sensing, Applied Surface Science p728-734

-- Tesfamichael T, Ponzoni A, Ahsan M, Faglia G, (2012) Gas sensing characteristics of Fe-doped tungsten oxide thin films, Sensors and Actuators B: Chemical: international journal devoted to research and development of physical and chemical transducers p345-353
+- Tesfamichael T, Ponzoni A, Ahsan M, Faglia G, (2012) Gas sensing characteristics of Fe-doped tungsten oxide thin films, Sensors and Actuators, B: Chemical p345-353

-- Ahsan M, Tesfamichael T, Ionescu M, Bell J, Motta N, (2012) Low temperature CO sensitive nanostructured WO3 thin films doped with Fe, Sensors and Actuators B: Chemical: international journal devoted to research and development of physical and chemical transducers p14-21
+- Ahsan M, Tesfamichael T, Ionescu M, Bell J, Motta N, (2012) Low temperature CO sensitive nanostructured WO3 thin films doped with Fe, Sensors and Actuators, B: Chemical p14-21

-- Ahsan M, Ahmad M, Tesfamichael T, Bell J, Wlodarski W, Motta N, (2012) Low temperature response of nanostructured tungsten oxide thin films toward hydrogen and ethanol, Sensors and Actuators B: Chemical: international journal devoted to research and development of physical and chemical transducers p789-796
+- Ahsan M, Ahmad M, Tesfamichael T, Bell J, Wlodarski W, Motta N, (2012) Low temperature response of nanostructured tungsten oxide thin films toward hydrogen and ethanol, Sensors and Actuators, B: Chemical p789-796

 - Tesfamichael T, Arita M, Bostrom T, Bell J, (2010) Thin film deposition and characterization of pure and iron-doped electron-beam evaporated tungsten oxide for gas sensors, Thin Solid Films p4791-4797

-- Tesfamichael T, Motta N, Bostrom TE, Bell JM, (2007) Development of Porous Metal Oxide Thin Films by Co-evaporation, Applied Surface Science p4853-4859
+- Tesfamichael T, Motta N, Bostrom T, Bell J, (2007) Development of Porous Metal Oxide Thin Films by Co-evaporation, Applied Surface Science p4853-4859

-- Tesfamichael T, Will GD, Bell J, (2005) Nitrogen Ion Implanted Nanostructured Titania Films Used in Dye-Sensitised Solar Cells and Photocatalyst, Applied Surface Science p172-178
+- Tesfamichael T, Will G, Bell J, (2005) Nitrogen Ion Implanted Nanostructured Titania Films Used in Dye-Sensitised Solar Cells and Photocatalyst, Applied Surface Science p172-178

-- Tesfamichael T, Will GD, Bell J, Prince K, Dytlewski N, (2003) Characterization of a Commercial Dye-Sensitised Titania Solar Cell Electrode, Solar Energy Materials and Solar Cells p25-35
+- Tesfamichael T, Will G, Bell J, Prince K, Dytlewski N, (2003) Characterization of a Commercial Dye-Sensitised Titania Solar Cell Electrode, Solar Energy Materials and Solar Cells p25-35

 For more publications by this staff member, visit QUT ePrints, the University's research repository.